KobaProduction/BDSP/README.md

 For complete freedom from platforms and the ability to build in any environment, **help is needed** in redesigning the library structure and editing the cmake configuration.

-The functionality of the BDSP protocol was tested on the following boards (Arduino):
+The functionality of the BDSP protocol was tested on the following boards (Framework Arduino):
-* Arduino & compatibles - straight up Arduino devices, Uno, Duo, Leonardo, Mega, Nano, etc...
+* Arduino & compatibles - straight up Arduino devices, Uno, Duo, Leonardo, Mega, Nano, etc...;
-* ESP8266 and ESP32 based boards
+* ESP8266 and ESP32 based boards;
-* STM32F103 series.
+* STM32 series.